Tank and the Bangas: Reception

 In The Village Voice, Rajul Punjabi described the group's debut album ThinkTank as "sincere and eclectic.
 Ball’s vocals are strong and versatile—evidence of her childhood in church—and she coasts through sweet melodies and wide-ranging vocal undulations reminiscent of Nicki Minaj’s character voices.
 She throws gentle shade when reminded of this — 'I’ve been doing that before she came out,' she says."

 NPR

-Naming Tank and the Bangas the 2017 winner of NPR's Tiny Desk Contest for their song "Quick", NPR co-host of All Songs Considered Bob Boilen, "What won me over about the band's performance of 'Quick' were the interactions among lead singer Tarriona 'Tank' Ball and her bandmates, and the way they seemed to surprise one another.
+Naming Tank and the Bangas the 2017 winner of NPR's Tiny Desk Contest for their song "Quick", NPR co-host of All Songs Considered Bob Boilen said, "What won me over about the band's performance of 'Quick' were the interactions among lead singer Tarriona 'Tank' Ball and her bandmates, and the way they seemed to surprise one another.
 It all felt so organic and on-the-spot."
 Juror Trey Anastasio of Phish said, "I immediately loved this...Tank is a force of nature, just full of joy—and her band is killing in the background."
 The story of the evolution of Tank's voice was covered in an episode of NPR's World Cafe show for essential and emerging artists.